-Dawn Gilpin is Lecturer IV in Architecture at the University of Michigan, Taubman College of Architecture and Urban Planning where she teaches design and representation.
-She received her M. Arch. from Southern California Institute of Architecture in Los Angeles and an undergraduate degree from the College of Architecture, Design and Building, Auburn University.
-Gilpin is a two-time recipient of the Donna M. Salzer award for teaching excellence.
-Previously, Gilpin taught design and representation at the University of Minnesota where she co-directed a semester abroad in Oaxaca, Mexico and co-designed and participated in the exhibition The Home Show/Architecture Studio, at the Walker Art Center in Minneapolis.
-Professionally she has worked for Architectural Alliance and Meyer, Scherer, and Rockcastle in Minneapolis.
-Gilpin has also worked for Fitch Richardson Smith, a design consultancy firm based in London, Boston and Columbus, OH.
-In 1996 Gilpin started practicing with Robert Adams and since Adams + Gilpin have worked on a range of projects and creative endeavors focused on the reconfiguration of the status of accessibility within domesticity.
+Dawn Gilpin is Lecturer IV in Architecture at the University of Michigan, Taubman College of Architecture and Urban Planning where she teaches drawing, design, and representation.
+After receiving her M. Arch. from Southern California Institute of Architecture in Los Angeles Gilpin worked in the offices of Architectural Alliance and Meyer, Scherer, and Rockcastle in Minneapolis.
+Gilpin taught design and representation at the University of Minnesota where she co-directed a semester abroad in Oaxaca, Mexico and co-designed and participated in the exhibition The Home Show/Architecture Studio, at the Walker Art Center in Minneapolis.
+Co-founder and director of Adams + Gilpin, she works on a range of projects and creative endeavors focused on the reconfiguration of the status of accessibility within domesticity.
 Gilpin is honored to be a multiple-year recipient of the Donna Salzer Award for Teaching Excellence.
 Gilpin’s 2016 Wallenberg Studio, “The Radical and The Preposterous: Mind the Gap”, won one of six ARCHITECT Studio Prizes.

 Four Taubman College Faculty Win Interdisciplinary Arts Engine Grants